cmohge1/lrbs-scholarly-editing/day_4_plan.md

 <moduleRef key="analysis" exclude="c cl interp m pc span spanGrp"/>
 ```

-Burnard notes a very good example of how the TEI can be constrained by ODD.
-The EpiDoc Guidelines wanted to constrain the vocabulary of `@type` attributes in `<div>` elements.
+Burnard notes a very good example of how the EpiDoc Guidelines in TEI constrained their encoding with ODD.
+The EpiDoc Guidelines wanted to constrain the `@type` attributes in `<div>` elements.
+And for very good reason: EpiDoc is the standardised set of guidelines for encoding classical documents which require a controlled vocabulary.
 So within their `<schemaSpec>` you will notice:

 ```
 <elementSpec